KarWi-dev/KarWi-dev.github.io/README.md

-# snippets
-Here are some code snippets for me to look up on the go!
+# My homepage and some code snippets for me otg